Eddy diffusion

-Eddy diffusion, eddy dispersion, or turbulent diffusion is a process by which substances are mixed in the atmosphere, the ocean or in any fluid system due to eddy motion.
-In other words, it is mixing that is caused by eddies that can vary in size from subtropical ocean gyres down to the small Kolmogorov microscales.
-The concept of turbulence or turbulent flow causes eddy diffusion to occur.
+In fluid dynamics, eddy diffusion, eddy dispersion, or turbulent diffusion is a process by which fluid substances mix together due to eddy motion.
+These eddies can vary widely in size, from subtropical ocean gyres down to the small Kolmogorov microscales, and occur as a result of turbulence (or turbulent flow).
 The theory of eddy diffusion was first developed by Sir Geoffrey Ingram Taylor.

-In laminar flows, material properties (salt, heat, humidity, aerosols etc.) are mixed by random motion of individual molecules (see molecular diffusion).
+In laminar flows, material properties (salt, heat, humidity, aerosols etc.) are mixed by random motion of individual molecules.
 By a purely probabilistic argument, the net flux of molecules from high concentration area to low concentration area is higher than the flux in the opposite direction.
 This down-gradient flux equilibrates the concentration profile over time.
 This phenomenon is called molecular diffusion, and its mathematical aspect is captured by the diffusion equation.

 In turbulent flows, on top of mixing by molecular diffusion, eddies stir (Eddy diffusion) the fluid.
 This causes fluid parcels from various initial positions, and thus various associated concentrations, to penetrate into fluid regions with different initial concentrations.
 This causes the fluid properties to homogenize on scale larger than that of eddies responsible for stirring, in a very efficient way compared to individual molecular motion.
 In most macroscopic flows in nature, eddy diffusion is several orders of magnitude stronger than molecular diffusion.
 This sometimes leads to the latter being neglected when studying turbulent flows.

 The problem with turbulent diffusion in the atmosphere and beyond is that there is no single model drawn from fundamental physics that explains all its significant aspects.
 There are two alternative approaches with non-overlapping areas of utility.
 According to the gradient transport theory, the diffusion flux at a fixed point in the fluid is proportional to the local concentration gradient.
 This theory is Eulerian in its nature, i.e. it describes fluid properties in a spatially fixed coordinate system (see Lagrangian and Eulerian specification of a fluid).
 In contrast, statistical diffusion theories follow the motion of fluid particles, and are thus Lagrangian.
 In addition, computational approaches may be classified as continuous-motion or discontinuous-motion theories, depending on whether they assume that particles move continuously or in discrete steps.